 Alan D. Horn - Mr. Horn's principal occupation is as President and Chief Executive Officer of Rogers Telecommunications Limited.
 From 2006 to December 2017, Mr. Horn also served as Chair of Rogers Communications Inc. (a telecommunications company) and interim President and Chief Executive Officer of Rogers Communications from October 2016 to April 2017.
 Mr. Horn is also a board member of Rogers Communications Inc., Fairfax India Holdings Corporation and Trilogy International Partners Inc. He is a chartered accountant, and holds a B.Sc. with first class honours in mathematics from the University of Aberdeen, Scotland.
-Mr. Horn served as Vice President Finance and Chief Financial Officer of Rogers Communications Inc. from 1996 to 2006 and was President and Chief Operating Officer of Rogers Telecommunications Limited from 1990 to 1996.
+Mr. Horn served as Vice President Finance and Chief Financial Officer of Rogers Communications Inc., from 1996 to 2006 and was President and Chief Operating Officer of Rogers Telecommunications Limited from 1990 to 1996.
 He brings to the board his strategic, administrative and financial skills in the context of a large, publicly traded company.
 Mr. Horn was previously a director of the Company from May 8, 2008 to May 9, 2017.

-100 C / OR 100 C 4 Attendar ісе Meetings of the Bo ard of Director rs 4/4 100% Meetings of the Bo Meetings of the Board Committees 6/6 100% Securities Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 20, 2020 Nil 35,000(4) Nil 633 35,633 \$1,281,719 \$390,000 9.86 Net Change in Eq uity Owners ship Since March 22, 2019 Class A A Shares Class B Shares DSUs - - Acquired 633
+Attendar nce Meetings of the Bo Meetings of the Board of Directors 4/4 100% Meetings of the Bo Meetings of the Board Committees 6/6 100% Securities s Held As at: Class A Shares Class B Shares Options (1) DSUs (3) Total Shares & DSUs Value of Shares & DSUs Shareholding Target Multiple of Basic Retainer March 20, 2020 Nil 35,000 (4) Nil 633 35,633 \$1,281,719 \$390,000 9.86 Net Change in Equity Ownership Since March 22, 2019 Class / A Shares Class E Shares DSUs - - Acquired 633